Dynamic Workflows: Definitions

 • The writer schema is what the workspace creates as output.

 By default, the two schemas are the same, but they don't have to be.
-The writer schema can be manually edited to create different output.
+The writer schema can be manually edited to create different outputs.

 Definition: Schema is another term for "Data Model".
-It's the structure of the data.
-In a static workflow, the reader schema defines the data you have, and the writer schema the data you want to get.
+It's the data structure.
+In a static workflow, the reader schema defines the data you have, and the writer schema defines the data you want to get.

 This is a dynamic workflow: